Income tax in India: Tax brackets

-For the assessment year 2016–17, individuals earning up to ₹2.5 lakh were exempt from income tax.
+For the assessment year 2013–25, individuals earning up to ₹2.5 lakh were exempt from income tax.
 About one percent of the population, the upper class, falls under the 30-percent slab.
 It increased by an average of 22 percent from 2000 to 2010, encompassing 580,000 income-tax payers.
-The middle class, who fall under the 10- and 20-percent slabs, grew by an average of seven percent annually to 2.78 million income-tax payers.
+The common man, who fall under the 10- and 20-percent slabs, grew by an average of seven percent annually to 2.78 million income-tax payers.

 Agricultural income

 According to section 10(1) of the Act, agricultural income is tax-exempt.
 Section 2(1A) defines agricultural income as: